Roxie-32/laravel-notifications/README.md

                         </form>
 ```

 Awesome job👍!
-Now lets make things more interesting by including a bell notification at the navbar that shows the number of unread notifications.
+Let's make things more interesting by including a bell notification at the navbar showing the number of unread notifications.
 You can also display both read and unread notifications.
-Laravel `Notifiable` trait provides another awesome feature that can help you track both read and unread notifications.
+Laravel's `Notifiable` trait provides another excellent feature that can help you track both read and unread notifications.
 You can also [mark a notification as read or delete a notification entirely](https://laravel.com/docs/9.x/notifications#marking-notifications-as-read).

-### Update Controller , Route and View With MarkasRead  Feature
+### Update Controller, Route, and View With MarkasRead  Feature

-Define a new method `markAsRead()` in the *DepositController.php* to mark all unread notifications as read.
+Define a new method, `markAsRead()` in the *DepositController.php* to mark all unread notifications as read.

 ```php
       public function markAsRead(){